ethereum-optimism/kurtosis-test/README.md

 We use [`mise`](https://mise.jdx.dev/) as a dependency manager for these tools.
-Once properly installed, `mise` will provide the correct versions for each tool. `mise` does not replace any other installations of these binaries and will only serve these binaries when you are working inside of the `kurtestosis` directory.
+Once properly installed, `mise` will provide the correct versions for each tool. `mise` does not replace any other installations of these binaries and will only serve these binaries when you are working inside of the `kurtosis-test` directory.

 #### Install `mise`